Attention all Store Managers!

 Everyone knows how satisfying it is to do spring cleaning around the house; the same can be true about spring training for retailers!
 The winter blahs are almost over and it’s time to get the cobwebs out and get back to the basics.

 If you’re not sure what you need to do to refresh your training and/or performance coaching in the store, here are a few Spring Training Tips that you can start working on right away; even if you don’t have a solid sales training program in place yet!

-3. Be an on-the-floor sales coach - Store Managers do their best work out on the floor, so get out of the backroom and be the coach.
+- Be an on-the-floor sales coach – Store Managers do their best work out on the floor, so get out of the backroom and be the coach.
 Observe your staff during their conversations with customers and offer on-the-spot feedback after they finish with their customers.
-Refer to our past blog "Are You The Best Sales Coach You Can Be".
+Refer to one of our past blogs “Are You The Best Sales Coach You Can Be?”

 - Encourage some friendly competition – It’s human nature to want to ‘win’, so start a selling contest in your stores and be sure to offer a motivating incentive to make the ‘win’ worthwhile!
 Try “Pass the Buck” this Saturday.
 You can use $20 or even a store gift card, whatever your staff finds motivating.
 The person who makes the first sale gets to hold on to the $20 until someone tops their sale.
 If someone has a larger average sale, the $20 gets passed to that person.
 The “buck” gets passed around all day long until the close of business and the person with the highest average sale at the end of the day walks away with the top seller title and $20 richer!

 - Hold regular staff meetings – Staff meetings don’t have to be daunting and super time consuming.
 Get in the habit of gathering together on a regular basis.
 Doing this will foster team morale, keep the team communicating and give you the opportunity to educate.
 Always review a key selling skill and do some role playing in your staff meetings so your team remains sales and service focused!